hashicorp/terraform-website/content/source/docs/enterprise-beta/getting-started/access.html.md

 ![adding members to a team](./images/access-add-members.png)

 Add as many users as you'd like by typing their TFE username in the text field and clicking "Add user."
-You'll need to already know their usernames; there's currently no feature for looking up users by email address or real name.
+Added users won't receive a notification, but your organization will be available the next time they access TFE beta.

-**Important:** Currently, TFE beta does not have access controls for workspaces; these are coming in a future update.
+~> **Important:** Currently, TFE beta does not have access controls for workspaces; these are coming soon in a future update.
 Users you add to your organization have full permissions for every workspace in it.

 ## Next Steps